kurtisnelson/presentations/storing-app-data/slides.md

 # Never Emits Null

-`null` in an Rx-stream or `ListenableFuture` is undesirable.
-When a key is not present on the disk, SimpleStore emits the 0-length `byte[]` equivalent of the value.
-This means many common use cases such as a counter never need a null-check.
+## `null` in an Rx-stream or `ListenableFuture` is undesirable
+## 0-length `byte[]` equivalent of the value instead

+^ This means many common use cases such as a counter never need a null-check.
 If presence is important for a use case, a boolean isPresent can be stored along side the payload key.

 ---

 # Serializes to byte[]

+## Base class only handles `String` and `byte[]`
+## Allows choosing your own object serialization

-In a JVM-world, serializing to `byte[]` is performant.
+^ In a JVM-world, serializing to `byte[]` is performant.
 Using a built-in primitive instead of JSON or XML eliminates parsing and metadata overhead.

-Using `byte[]` also unlocks easily layering a format such as Protocol Buffers or flatbuffers on top.
+^ Using `byte[]` also unlocks easily layering a format such as Protocol Buffers or flatbuffers on top.
 The core class of SimpleStore only has methods for `byte[]` and `String`, keeping the core library light weight.

 ---